BLAAC PD Q&A

 Why is genetic research important?

 Genes are passed down from parents to their children.
 Some gene changes may increase your risk of having a disease.
 Other changes may lower that risk.
 Genetics research helps us learn more about gene changes and their link to disease.
-This can help to develop better tests and new treatments for disease.
+By participating in genetic research, you could help scientists develop better tests and new treatments.

 Why is this study partnering with Black and African American people?